Gin-Quin/Fa/packages/library/README.md

 The necessary Rust modules to implement the Fa language are:

-- An http server: using [Ntext](https://ntex.rs/docs/whatis) (fastest) or [Axum](https://docs.rs/axum/latest/axum/) (most used)
+- An http server: using [Ntex](https://ntex.rs/docs/whatis) (fastest) or [Axum](https://docs.rs/axum/latest/axum/) (most used)
 - An http client: [reqwest](https://docs.rs/reqwest/latest/reqwest/) is the standard
 - A websocket client: [tokio-tungstenite](https://github.com/snapview/tungstenite-rs) seems reliable and quite performant
 - A string module with rope,
-- An colorblind async filesystem module: see [async-std](https://github.com/async-rs/async-std),
+- An colorblind async filesystem module: see [async-std](https://github.com/async-rs/async-std) or **tokio**,
 - A child process module,
 - A console module,

 Later:

-- A gRPC client (ntext-grpc if ntext is used for the server)
+- A gRPC client (ntex-grpc if ntex is used for the server)
-- Coroutines (using May)
+- Coroutines / generators (they actually are the same thing, already implemented in Rust standard library)
 - A path module,
-- A thread / thread pool module,
+- A thread / thread pool module (not sure it's necessary with the coroutines),
 - A temporal module,
 - A crypto module,
 - ...